copiousfreetime/try-them-all/posts/02_dataset_quality.md

 (1 row)
 ```

-As you can see here, this is a boolean column, and all the records in the lite dataset are true.
+This shows that the `unsplash_photos.photo_featured` field has the value`true` for every record in the dataset.
+A cardinality of 1.
 When a column has a cardinality of 1, it is always [worth confirming](https://github.com/unsplash/datasets/issues/25) that this cardinality is correct.
 In this case [this is expected](https://github.com/unsplash/datasets/issues/25#issuecomment-677794892).

   > It is expected that all the photos in the Lite dataset are featured photos.
 It won't be the case in the Full dataset
   > -- [@TimmyCarbone](https://github.com/unsplash/datasets/issues/25#issuecomment-677794892)

 The first version of the Unsplash dataset I downloaded was the initial release.
-When I did this check on the various `unsplash_photos.ai_primary_landmark_*` columns, it turned out all the values where `NULL`.
+And when I did cardinality check on the various `unsplash_photos.ai_primary_landmark_*` columns, they all had a cardinality of 1, with the value `NULL`.
 [I asked about this](https://github.com/unsplash/datasets/issues/12).
-This one turned out to be a bug, was fixed, and a new release of the dataset was published.
+And it turned out to be a bug, was fixed, and a new release of the dataset was published.

-So always worth worth confirming.
+So always worth worth askign questions.
 Initial clarifications can save hours, days, weeks, even months of person time to find, fix, and reprocess incorrect data assumptions.

 ### Check for leading and trailing whitespace on text fields.

-If we look at the `unsplash_keywords` table - we see that there is a keywords column - I wonder what the shape of that is.
-If it from human entered data, in all probability its a bit messy.
-Are the keywords stripped of leading and trailing spaces?
+If we look at the `unsplash_keywords` table, we see a `keyword` column.
+If the values in this column are from human entered data, in all probability it will be a bit messy.
+For instance, do any of the keywords have leading or trailing spaces?

 ```text
 unsplash_lite=# select count(*) from unsplash_keywords where keyword like ' %';